 I've found that the applicators are messy and unnecessary, and just using the bottle directly works fine.
 I haven't had a big problem with glue hardening in the squeeze bottle tip, but it can always be opened with a knife or scissors.

-Vetbond is reusable, and I've used the same bottle a dozen times over the course of half a year without a problem.
+Vetbond is reusable, and I've used the same bottle dozens of times over the course of a year without problems.
 Use your best judgment though, because the bottle can be contaminated.
 For example: if you've only used it on yourself, you know you don't have any blood borne diseases, and the bottle has been kept clean during use then it's fine.
 If you use it on a stranger and the bottle gets covered in blood or blood gets inside the bottle, just get a new one; don't take the risk.

 See here for more information on cyanoacrylate surgical glues.